techbrett/OfficeDocs-SkypeForBusiness/Teams/copilot-admin.md

 ### Turn it on so speakers will be identified in meetings

-In meeting transcripts, live transcripts, captions and in meeting recaps using Copilot, you'll want users to be able to identify the person that is talking during the meeting.
+In meeting transcripts, live transcripts, captions and in meeting recaps using Copilot, you want users to be able to identify the person that is talking during the meeting.
 By default, this is turned on at the organization level (Global (Org-wide default) policy), but in the case you want to turn this off for another part of your organization, you can create a new meeting policy.

 You can use PowerShell to set this: